 2. Academic Technology Approval Scheme (ATAS)

-ATAS applications are free, submitted online, take up to 20 working days (30 working days between April and September) to process and certificates are sent to you by email.
+ATAS applications are free, submitted online, take up to 20 working days (30 working days between April and September) to process.
+The certificate will be sent to you by email.

 3. Where and how to apply for your visa

-You will not be able to apply for your Student visa from within the UK unless you are already in the UK with a Student visa for previous study and you meet specific academic progress conditions or you have a visa type which allows switching into the Student Route.
-Our page on applying for a Student visa in the UK explains the limited circumstances in which you can apply here.
-You MUST not come to the UK as a visitor or without a visa as you will not be able to make a Student visa application from within the UK and you will not be able to start your course.
+If you are already in the UK, you may be able to apply in-UK for your student visa, though not if you are here as a visitor or without a visa.
+Our page on applying for a Student visa in the UK explains circumstances in which you can apply here.
+You MUST not come to the UK as a visitor or without a visa as you will not be able to make a Student visa application from within the UK or start your course.

 For those applying for a Student visa: